Samsung Galaxy Buds series: Galaxy Buds Pro

-The Galaxy Buds Pro (SM-R190) were announced on January 14, 2021, and launched the following day, on January 15.
+The Galaxy Buds Pro (SM-R190) was announced on January 14, 2021, alongside the Galaxy S21 series, and launched the following day, on January 15.
 The Buds Pro improved upon the design of the Galaxy Buds Plus and included improved audio, head tracking technology, and active noise cancellation.
-They were praised for their improved design and sound quality, but criticized for their 5-hour battery life when active noise cancellation is on.
+It was praised for their improved design and sound quality, but criticized for their 5-hour battery life when active noise cancellation is on.